1. What medical services are available to my child while he/she is in the United States?

 18. How many years can my child attend Niskayuna High School through this program?

-19. Is there any financial assistance or scholarship available to program participants?
+19. Is there any financial assistance or scholarship available to F-1 program participants?

 Yes.
 A scholarship in the amount of $2,000 is available to well-qualified students that demonstrate need and represent a country that is new to our program.

 Yes, a waiver can be obtained.
-The waiver may be granted after consultation with the program coordinator who will contact the host family for approval.
+The waiver may be granted after consultation with the International Scholars Program coordinator who will contact the host family for approval.

 21. How long after the end of the school year can my child stay in the United States?